convergephp/documentations/v1/framework/02-intallation.md

 <x-converge::steps.step
         number="2"
         title="Generate new module provider"
-        description="To start building documentation for your package or software, you need to create a **Module Provider** that will handle the configuration."
+        description="To start building documentation for your package or software, you need to create a **Module Provider** that will handle the configurationConverge includes a dedicated command to scaffold this for you."
     >
 <x-converge::container.code>
 ```bash